HeberFHLemes/image-reader-project/README.md

 ---

 ### Usage:
-1. Place the images you want to proccess inside the `images/` folder;
+1. Place the images you want to process inside the `images/` folder;
 2. Run the application.
 3. The output `.txt` files will be inside the `output/` folder, with the same name as the original image.